 The Clash had been spending a lot of time in the States, so the emphasis on American themes in Combat Rock was not a form of pandering, but observations on the world they were experiencing.
 The band was in New York when the controversial shooting of Guardian Angel Frank Melvin took place, and Joe Strummer grabbed an envelope from the stationery kit provided by the Iroquois Hotel and started writing.
 The story of “Red Angel Dragnet” mingles aspects of the shooting with lines from the film Taxi Driver, but never makes a coherent connection between the work of the unarmed Angels and paranoid vigilante Travis Bickle.
 Kosmo Vinyl does a credible job as the Bickle stand-in, but “Red Angel Dragnet” is a fragmented listening experience.

-In contrast, “Straight to Hell” is a masterpiece, a haunting, agonizing poem about the human hatred and prejudice.
+In contrast, “Straight to Hell” is a masterpiece, a haunting, agonizing poem about human hatred and prejudice.
 The music is a dark bossa nova with minimal instrumentation where Topper Headon’s mastery of rhythm is on full display, balancing relentlessness with sufficient variation.
-The first verse deals with the scene in Britain during the early years of the Iron Lady, when steel mills rusted and the people thrown out of work often chose to vent their anger at immigrants (with tacit encouragement from the government):
+The first verse deals with the scene in Britain during the early years of the Iron Lady, when steel mills rusted and the people who were thrown out of work often chose to vent their anger at immigrants (with tacit encouragement from the government):

 As railhead towns feel the steel mills rust